godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> We can choose to look at whatever we want.
-We can look at what's wrong in our life or we can look at what's right.
+> Character is doing what you don't want to do but know you should do.
-> — *Sonia Ricotti*
+> — *Joyce Meyer*

-_Last updated: Tue Jul  8 05:28:59 UTC 2025_
+_Last updated: Tue Jul  8 05:46:47 UTC 2025_
 <!-- END_QUOTE -->